A flag of Portugal and a sign: 'Is Portugal safe?'

 Portugal’s train network is safe, with some of the least expensive fares in Europe.
 However, some of the older trains can be rickety, so it is important to check before boarding.

 Car break-ins can also happen, so it is advised to avoid leaving any valuable items in the car and to park in well-lit areas.
-Overall, Portugal is a safe country to visit, and following these safety tips will help ensure a safe and enjoyable trip.
+Overall, Portugal transportation is safe and reliable.
+Don’t forget to use Navegante card in Lisbon to simplify your trip and reduce the fare.

 ATM in Portugal